 - Salt and ground pepper to taste

-- 1 tbsp vegan butter (to top the colcannon)
+- 1 tablespoon vegan butter (to top the colcannon)

 - Blend the cashews with ¾ cup water or vegetable stock.
 Set aside.